aashishsec/httpAlive/README.md

 ## Usage

-- Create a file containing that contains list of URLs or subdoamins or both and give to httpAlive to check the statuscode with content length.
+- Create a file containing that contains list of URLs or subdoamins or both and give to httpAlive.
+The output contains status codes and content length.

 - This python code will save the results of the analysis to a file named 'output.txt'.